Non-perturbative BRST symmetry and the spectral structure of the ghost propagator: Lattice data fits

 Due to the general structure in Eq.~\eqref{ghost_rep}, the compatibility of the lattice data with the parameter values in Eqs.~\eqref{best_fit1} and~\eqref{best_fit2} supports the conclusion that there exists a pair of on-shell ghost states in the spectrum: a massless state with negative inner product, and a positive-norm state with mass $M_{0} = 0.54 \ \text{GeV}$.
 Now whilst there are strong theoretical arguments for the appearance of a massless ghost state~\cite{Lowdon:2017gpp}, which is supported by several studies~\cite{Dudal:2019gvn, Horak:2021pfr, Siringo:2016jrc, Falcao:2020vyr}, the potential existence of an additional massive ghost state has to our knowledge not yet been considered in the literature.
 Although this massive state has positive norm, it also necessarily has a non-vanishing ghost number, and is hence ruled out from the physical spectrum of the theory~\cite{Kugo:1979gm}.
 Together with the detection of this additional ghost state, another important finding from this analysis is that the ghost propagator lattice data is \textit{not} compatible with the existence of a component $\mathcal{Z}(p^{2}+m_{A}^{2})^{-1}$ where $\mathcal{Z}>0$, and hence a negative-norm state with mass $m_{A}$.
 Taking the contrapositive of the condition in Eq.~\eqref{condition2}, one is ultimately led to the conclusion that for pure $\mathrm{SU}(3)$ Yang-Mills theory

-A similar conclusion was also reached in other studies~\cite{Fischer:2008uz,vonSmekal:2008ws}, where the authors argued that the very existence of Gribov copies in minimal Landau gauge is sufficient to imply that global BRST symmetry must be broken.
+A similar conclusion has also been reached in other studies.
+In Refs.~\cite{Fischer:2008uz,vonSmekal:2008ws} the authors argue that the existence of Gribov copies in minimal Landau gauge is sufficient to imply that global BRST symmetry must be broken, and in Ref.~\cite{Burgio:2009xp} the ill-definedness of the BRST charge is linked to the Gribov-Zwanziger mechanism.
 More recently, in Ref.~\cite{Maas:2019ggf} lattice data for $\mathrm{SU}(2)$ Yang-Mills theory was used to demonstrate that the minimal Landau gauge ghost propagator is not consistent with the continuum Dyson-Schwinger equation (DSE).
 Since the DSE structure is predicated on the existence of BRST symmetry, this therefore implies an analogous conclusion to Eq.~\ref{statement}.
 An appealing characteristic of the argument leading to Eq.~\ref{statement} is that it derives from the fact that BRST symmetry imposes specific spectral constraints, and hence the demonstration that one of these constraints is violated, in this case the absence of a corresponding ghost partner state with mass $m_{A}$, is sufficient to imply that the symmetry cannot be present non-perturbatively.
 Moreover, the theoretical assumptions underpinning this argument are broad, relying only on the existence of a K\"{a}ll\'{e}n-Lehmann representation, the structure of which means that the on-shell states in the theory can be detected by analysing the infrared behaviour of the corresponding field propagators.